rabbitmq/erlang-debian-package/README.md

 ## Supported Erlang/OTP and Debian/Ubuntu Combinations

-Packages are published to the [RabbitMQ Debian repositories on Bintray](https://bintray.com/rabbitmq/debian).
+Packages are published to a [Debian repository on Bintray](https://bintray.com/rabbitmq-erlang/debian).
 The following distributions are currently supported:

 *   Ubuntu 18.04 (Bionic)